JuanPacoHernandez/Data-Analysis-Projects/Cyclistic/README.md

 The data model is a single fact table, without including dimension tables since at the moment it is a table with Id, start and end times of routes, latitudes and longitudes of the start and end of the route.

-**ROCCC**
+### Data ROCCC Schema

 **R**ELIABLE – NO, are data with at least 15% of records with null data in the categorical headings of start_station_name and end_station_name.
 However, the times of these records have been considered since for the purpose of obtaining the descriptive statistics of the use of bicycles, categorical items are not necessary.

 **O**RIGINAL – The data is NOT original or first hand, it has been compiled by Motivate International Inc..

 **C**OMPREHENSIVE - The data is limited enough for the business task, so it is NOT comprehensive, we could add data such as costs and user membership limitations.
-It would be possible to expand the search and inform LiLy Moreno.
+It would be possible to expand the search and inform to the marketing director of Cyclistic.
 Desirable characteristics of the data:

     • membership prices,
-    • verify if the in-ground bikes are used exclusively by occasional cyclists or because the data for annual members is at zero, the cost of the annual membership may not include the use of in-tub bikes.
+    • verify if the docked bikes are used exclusively by occasional cyclists or because the data for annual members is at zero, the cost of the annual membership may not include the use of in-tub bikes.

 **C**URRENT – YES, the data is updated to September 2022, current month.